h4duan/h4duan.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+Hi!
+I am a PhD student in Computer Science at the University of Toronto, where I am fortunate to be advised by [Chris Maddison](https://www.cs.toronto.edu/~cmaddis/) and [Nicolas Papernot](https://www.papernot.fr/).
+My research focuses on developing AI algorithms to advance scientific discovery.
+I have built intelligent systems that generate accurate predictions and automate complex reasoning in various fields of natural sciences.

+I'm always interested in exploring new collaborations and opportunities, whether in academia or industry.
+Feel free to drop me an email: haonand@cs.toronto.edu